This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 I get most of my jobs because of my photography which is why I have included lots of photos in my media kit.
 Whether it’s photographing a product or hotel to post on my own channels or shooting high-quality photos for brands to use in their marketing campaigns.

 Photos are a big part of my business as they probably are for most travel bloggers and Instagrammers.
-So don’t be afraid to go heavy on the photos and include at least one where they can clearly see you and your beautiful face.
+So don’t be afraid to go heavy on the photos and include at least one where they can see you and your beautiful face.

 4. Your numbers

 As with any business, brands will want to know what kind of return they will get on their investment.
 Therefore you should clearly display your blog and social media numbers like followers, engagement rates, reach, e-mail subscribers, monthly readers and/or pageviews and so on.
-I usually add one number for each of my social channels.
-The stats you mention may not paint the whole picture, but they’ll give some indication about the size of your audience and the reach they can expect.

 As I mentioned earlier you should also highlight some audience demographics.
 Where do most of them come from, how old are they and are they male or female?
 85% of my audience lives in the UK, 67% of my readers are between 18-30 years old, 75% of my readers identify as female, etc.

 Brands are of course eager to know this information to see if your readers match their target audience.
-For example, it doesn’t make sense for a luxury hotel chain to work with a budget travel blogger that mainly writes about backpacking and hostels.
+For example, it doesn’t make sense for a luxury hotel chain to work with a budget travel blogger who mainly writes about backpacking and hostels.
 Because their audience probably doesn’t have the money to book a stay in an all-inclusive resort nor would they want to.

 Keep in mind that you don’t have to share all your accounts if they don’t add any value.
 If you have a social media statistic that is far lower than your other ones, just leave it out.
 Or look at different numbers.
 I have included my blog’s Facebook page but I have focused on my high engagement rate because I have very few followers on Facebook.